huggingface/blog/autoformer.md

 |:--:|
 | Autoformer architecture from [the paper](https://arxiv.org/abs/2106.13008) |

 Autoformer incorporates a decomposition block as an inner operation of the model, as presented in the Autoformer's architecture above.
-As can be seen, the encoder and decoder use a decomposition block to aggregate the trend-cyclical part and extract the seasonal part from series progressively.
+As can be seen, the encoder and decoder use a decomposition block to aggregate the trend-cyclical part and extract the seasonal part from the series progressively.
 The concept of inner decomposition has demonstrated its usefulness since the publication of Autoformer.
 Subsequently, it has been adopted in several other time series papers, such as FEDformer ([Zhou, Tian, et al., ICML 2022](https://arxiv.org/abs/2201.12740)) and DLinear [(Zeng, Ailing, et al., AAAI 2023)](https://arxiv.org/abs/2205.13504), highlighting its significance in time series modeling.

 Now, let's define the decomposition layer formally: